tohojo/flent/doc/options.rst

    Don’t load included matplotlibrc values.
 Use this if autodetection of custom matplotlibrc fails and flent is inadvertently overriding rc values.

+.. option:: --no-hover-highlight

+   Don't highlight data series on hover in interactive plot views.
+Use this if redrawing is too slow, or the highlighting is undesired for other reasons.

 Test tool-related options
 -------------------------
 .. option:: --control-host=HOST